enorganic/daves-dev-tools/README.md

                         directories matching more than one regular expression.
                         The default for this argument is equivalent to `-edre '^[.~].*$' -edre '^venv$' -edre '^site-packages$'`.
-                        Unlike for *--exclude-location*, these expressions
+                        Unlike for *--exclude-directory*, these expressions
                         apply only to the directory *name*, and no attempt to resolve relative paths is made.
   -dr, --dry-run        Print, but do not execute, all `pip install` commands